Senior Conservation Officer (Maternity Cover) - Sussex, Surrey, East Hampshire, Berkshire and London

 What the role is about

 - Involvement in individual projects, working collaboratively with colleagues, particularly reserve staff, as appropriate.
-This includes projects and delivery in wider partnership projects - with a focus on supporting the Turtle Dove Friendly Zone project and leading on developing the Kent Casework Hub project
+This includes projects and delivery in wider partnership projects

 - Building positive relationships with landowners / managers and with key partners and other stakeholders so that our collective policies and messages are understood and habitat and species restoration furthered across the area but with a focus on our priority landscapes